tsonika/cancer-manuals/docs/modules/metagenomics-module-fda/fda.md

 Click on the Quality control tab.
 This page displays a series of charts, showing how many sequences passed each quality control step, how many reads were left after clustering, and so on.

+!!! note "Question 5:"
-**Question 5:** After all of the quality filtering steps are complete, how many reads were submitted for analysis by the pipeline?
+    After all of the quality filtering steps are complete, how many reads were submitted for analysis by the pipeline?

 Next, we will look at the results of the functional predictions for the pCDS.
 These can be found under the Functional analysis tab.

 Click on the Functional analysis tab and examine the InterPro match section.
 The top part of this page shows a sequence feature summary, showing the number of reads with predicted coding sequences (pCDS), the number of pCDS with InterPro matches, etc.

+!!! note "Question 6:"
-**Question 6:**  How many predicted coding sequences (pCDS) are in the run?
+    How many predicted coding sequences (pCDS) are in the run?

+!!! note "Question 7:"
-**Question 7:** How many pCDS have InterProScan hits?
+    How many pCDS have InterProScan hits?

 Scroll down the page to the InterPro match summary section

+!!! note "Question 8:"
-**Question 8:** How many different InterPro entries were matched by the pCDS?
+    How many different InterPro entries were matched by the pCDS?

+!!! note "Question 9:"
-**Question 9:** Why is this figure different to the number of pCDS that have InterProScan hits?
+    Why is this figure different to the number of pCDS that have InterProScan hits?

 Next we will examine the GO terms predicted by InterPro for the pCDS in the sample.

 Scroll down to the GO term annotation section of the page and examine the 3 bar charts, which correspond to the 3 different components of the
 Gene Ontology.

+!!! note "Question 10:"
-**Question 10:** What are the top 3 biological process terms predicted for the pCDS from the sample?
+    What are the top 3 biological process terms predicted for the pCDS from the sample?

 Selecting the pie chart representation of GO terms makes it easier to visualise the data to find the answer.